-OKEx is a cryptocurrency exchange that allows users to buy, sell, trade, lend, and even mine crypto.
-OKEx is based in the Republic of Seychelles and is not available in the U.S., but it supports advanced trading services in over 200 countries around the world.
+OKX is a cryptocurrency exchange that allows users to buy, sell, trade, lend, and even mine crypto.
+OKX is based in the Republic of Seychelles and is not available in the U.S., but it supports advanced trading services in well over 100 countries around the world.
 Experienced traders may appreciate its vast selection of trading tools and order types, but beginner crypto investors may be better served elsewhere.

 - Pros and Cons